intel/neural-compressor/examples/pytorch/fx/recommendation/README.md

 2. User specifies fp32 'model', calibration dataset 'q_dataloader' and a custom "eval_func" which encapsulates the evaluation dataset and metrics by itself.

-As DLRM's matrics is 'f1', so customer should provide evaluation function 'eval_func', it's suitable for the second use case.
+As DLRM's metrics is 'f1', so customer should provide evaluation function 'eval_func', it's suitable for the second use case.

 ### Write Yaml config file
 In examples directory, there is conf.yaml.
-We could remove most of items and only keep mandotory item for tuning.
+We could remove most of the items and only keep mandatory item for tuning.
 ```yaml
 model:
   name: dlrm